 While pansies are perhaps best known for their multi-colored petals and scrunchy little faces, they are also one of the most popular cool weather annuals.
 They grow best when night temperatures are below 65 F, which makes them ideal for this time of year.
 Pansies will survive a frost and even if the blooms wilt in a hard freeze, the plants often endure.
 Pansies are a great way to add color to your garden beds and patio containers throughout the fall season and pair well with many other fall annuals and perennials.

 Originally published on September 5th, 2018.
-Updated on August 29th, 2019.
+Updated on September 12th, 2023.